 Working Papers

-Poisoned Fruits: Human Capital, Health, and Economic Effects of Agricultural Pesticides in the United States
+Poisoned Fruits: The Legacy of Arsenic Pesticides in the Early Twentieth-Century United States [Link]

 Published and Accepted Papers